toensing/_overview/README.md

 ### For the (Geo)-databases part the following software is needed:

-- QGIS 3.x (or QGIS 2.14/2.18 if you have experienced problems with version 3.x).
-- pgAdmin 3
+- QGIS 3.x. **It is highly recommended to use QGis 3.4**, as this version is used for demonstration.
+In case you use any 2.x, it has to be > 2.12 and note that the software changed substantially from version 2 to 3.
+Examples during class might work different in version 2.x.
+However, QGis >2.12 and 3.x are all technically capable of solving the tasks.
 QGIS (https://qgis.org/de/site/forusers/download.html).
 QGIS is available for Windows, Mac and Linux.

-On top you will need a software for managing PostgreSQL database servers.
+- pgAdmin3: On top you will need a software for managing PostgreSQL database servers.
 There are two options: pgAdminIII (Caution: not pgAmin4!!!!).
-For Windows/Mac: https://www.pgadmin.org/download/ ; Linux userswill find pgAdminIII in the software repositories of Debian, Ubuntu, CentOS/Redhat/Fedora and OpenSuse, always called 'pgadmin3'
+For Windows/Mac: https://www.pgadmin.org/download/ ; Linux users will find             pgAdminIII in the software repositories of Debian, Ubuntu, CentOS/Redhat/Fedora and OpenSuse, always called 'pgadmin3'

-__DataGrip__: This is the preferred software, but it is a proprietary chargeable software.
+**DataGrip**: This is the preferred software, but it is a proprietary chargeable software.
 For students it is free, in case you register using a university mail adress.
 DataGrip is available for Windows, Mac and Linux.
-DataGrip is way more powerful than pgAdmin, but not open Source.
-You can accomplish the lecture with both products.
+DataGrip is way more powerful than pgAdmin, but not open Source. **You can accomplish the lecture with both products**.

+- **RPostgreSQL**, make sure that the R package RPostgreSQL is installed and can be imported.
+Linux users might have to         additionally install the package *postgresql-server-10-dev* to make RPostgreSQL work properly as R fails to install all       dependencies in some circumstances.

 ## Install packages in R